High security encryption for email. PassLok is in no way associated with Gmail, Yahoo, or Outlook.

 To decrypt it, click the PassLok icon at the top of the encrypted message.
 A popup will show the decrypted message or file immediately, or will tell you if there is any problem.

-PassLok asks you for your Password only once, as soon as you ask it to encrypt or decrypt something.
+PassLok asks you for your Password only once.
 It can be anything you want, so you can actually remember it.
 PassLok will evaluate its strength and compensate for its weakness by lengthening the computations.
 It won't be stored or sent anywhere, and PassLok will forget it after five minutes of inactivity.

 If you want to change your Password, go ahead and start using a new one when PassLok asks you for it.
 You may be asked for the old Password if PassLok can't decrypt something, but otherwise that's all you'll have to do.